m3xan1k/mikrotik_2_factor/README.md

 ### How it works

-There are several hosts that communicate and interact together:
+There are several processes/hosts that communicate and interact together:

 - Client
 - Router
 - Django web API(hiddden behind NGINX + gunicorn) that does almost all logic
 - Telegram updates watcher — just triggers API when client confirmes connection in chat
+- Backgroud celery task — just triggers API to check for unconfirmed timeouts

 ---